Skip to content

 Variations of the 52-Week Strategy

-• With markets being neutral in terms of upwards or downwards bias, the same principles can be applied to 52-week lows.
+• With markets being neutral in terms of upward or downward bias, the same principles can be applied to 52-week lows.

 • If your stock is not a ground-breaking growth stock, then sideways price movement within a range of the 52-week high and low could be more likely.

-With the basics established, it's clear that a group of investors monitor markets looking for price breakouts that might lead to further gains.
-Some broker platforms even offer client alerts relating to stocks that are breaking out of these highs.
+Some broker platforms offer client alerts relating to stocks that are breaking out of these highs.
 Finding the optimal time to enter a trade and ways to manage downside risk is the secret to tilting the balance in your favour.
-Not all of the breakouts will be sustained, so it's a case of picking more winners than losers and managing those two outcomes in a way that helps build aggregate profits.

 Trade Entry Points

-In terms of trade entry points, the obvious entry point is the previous 52-week high price level which is being breached.
-As mentioned, many look for closing price rather than an intraday price to confirm the move.
+As mentioned, many look for the closing price rather than an intraday price to confirm the move.
 Other indicators can be factored in as well.
-The more of the below that is in place at the time of trade entry, the stronger the signal to buy:
+The key is to gather data over time to determine which variations of the strategy work best in the long run.

-If the 20-day SMA is above the 50-day moving average, and the 50-day average is in turn above the 100-day moving average, then this is a sign of bullish price action.
-It demonstrates price has been moving upwards in an orderly manner for some time which suggests it's well-positioned to continue its move once the 52-week high is breached.
-(20D SMA > 50D SMA >100D SMA).
+If the 20-day SMA is above the 50-day moving average, and the 50-day average is, in turn, above the 100-day moving average, then this is a sign of bullish price action.
+It demonstrates that the price has been moving upwards in an orderly manner for some time, which suggests it's well-positioned to continue its move once the 52-week high is breached.
+(20D SMA gt; 50D SMA gt;100D SMA).

 Apple Inc Shares – Daily Price Chart – 52 Week Trading Strategy – Trade Entry Points